Niek-HM/InformaticaPHP/README.md

 - make sure you put the files under xampp/htdocs/(their own folders).
 - start the browser and go to localhost/(your folders)/php/index.php

+#### What I have learned
+I never really used php before so I think learned a lot from about user-side programming.
+I learned a lot ranging from sessions to being able to include html into the php and back with echoing.
+Furthermore i did already know a lot about how to use logic and structure because it looks a lot like javascript in my opinion.
+Lastly i think I could improve it a little bit more by merging the randomWord.php and the chosenWord.php into 1 file because it was fairly small and would only need 1 variable more in the session.
+However I have set it up as a framework so I can add more 'games'.
+Another chalange was that I asked someone else what I should do and I build it based on these instructions.